Overview & Dates

 - Indigenous vegetation and biodiversity

-- Ethnobotany, traditional knowledge systems and their uses for conservation
+- Ethnobotany, traditional knowledge systems and their uses in conservation

 - Tree nursery management (species identification/propagation)